Aggressor Employment Advantages

 The Reality of Working on a Liveaboard

-When prospective employees consider joining a crew, they often think only of the glamourous aspects of yacht life.
+When prospective employees consider joining our staff, they often think only of the glamourous aspects of yacht life.
 While breathtaking sunsets, amazing dive locations, and exciting ocean adventures are part of the experience, a lot of hard work goes into executing a memorable trip for our valued guests.
 It’s more than just a job on our yachts.
 We have compiled a “Reality” list below to provide clarity for prospective employees in advance of the application process.

 Reality #1